Phrase lesson

 Quick use

-Use ふくろはいりません (fukuro wa irimasen) while shopping when the cashier asks about a shopping bag.
-It lets you give the key fact first before adding details.
+Use ふくろはいりません (fukuro wa irimasen) while shopping when the cashier asks if you need a bag and you do not need one.

 Chunk or pattern